-People-centred - These activities inform and educate residents and visitors about conservation.
-They tell the story of our past, of our special wildlife, and of exotic flora and fauna and attract people to the city.
+People-centred: These activities inform and educate residents and visitors about conservation.
+They tell the story of our past, of our special wildlife, and of exotic flora and fauna.

-Eco-city - These facilities play important conservation roles, protecting native and exotic flora and fauna.
+Eco-city: These facilities play important conservation roles, protecting native and exotic flora and fauna.